keszybz/add-determinism/README.md

 Accepts `*.a`.

-Resets the embedded modification time to $SOURCE_DATE_EPOCH and owner:group to 0:0.
+Resets the embedded modification times to `$SOURCE_DATE_EPOCH` and owner:group to 0:0.

+### `jar`

+Accepts `*.jar`.

+This rewrites the zip file using the `zip` create.
+The modification times of archive entries is clamped `$SOURCE_DATE_EPOCH`.
+Extra metadata, i.e. primarily timestamps in UNIX format and DOS permissions, are stripped (also because the crate does not support them).

 ### `pyc`